Orange-OpenSource/ns-O-RAN-flexric/README.md

         - Edit the RAN Function IDs for KPM and RC ​
         - Reformat the size of the message to match FlexRIC (62 byte)​
-        - Update the KPM ASN and model to KPM v3 ​
+        - Update the KPM description and model to KPM v3
+        - Upda​te the RC  description and model to RC v1.03
+        - Add RIC styles 4

  2. **E2 Subscription Response** ​